-Due to the natural vegetation in this area and the strong tendency to re-vegetate by residents, the likelihood of bushfires exists during the months from August to November, and during electrical storms in summer.
-Although the seriousness of the bushfire threat is less than in the western and southern parts of the region.
-The Local Rural Fire Brigades run a consistent mitigation campaign, detailing where to obtain permits, when burn-offs are permitted, along with community education.
+Eg: Due to the natural vegetation in this area there is a high/low likelihood of bushfires.
+Our Rural Fire Brigades run a consistent reminder campaign, detailing where to obtain permits, when burn-offs are permitted, along with community education.